When a candidate finally materializes, don’t lose them!14 August 2020

 Do you really need a CV and a letter of intent?
 Are you sure you want to take a personality test before the interview?
 Be aware that any request from you that slows the process opens the door for another employer to make an offer faster.

 A candidate can receive several offers at the same time and be contacted during the selection process.
 The watchword: proactivity.
-If they cannot appear for a face-to-face interview or if they are travelling, offer to interview them by FaceTime or Skype.
+If they cannot appear for a face-to-face interview or if they are travelling, offer to interview them by FaceTime or Zoom.
 Be available and use easily accessible means of communication such as texting or Messenger rather than email.

 Ask the candidate what interests them.

 Previously, a manager interviewed a candidate.
 Now, the table has turned: the candidate is interviewing you.
 Encourage them to tell you about their needs for a successful integration, how they see their development, etc.

 Make your best offer from the start.

 As you know, our profession consists mainly of women.
 Many have admitted that they dislike negotiating over salary.
 If you don’t offer your best rate early on, the candidate may choose another, more generous employer.